Meet a Few of Our Many Inspirational Students

-We are inspired every day to bring quality UNC education to those around Colorado and the world.
+We are inspired every day to help bring quality UNC education to those around Colorado and the world.
 We're even more inspired by what our students do with their education.
 These are just a few of those tales.

 On a sunny, gusty day in March, Governor John Hickenlooper and legislators gathered at the Capitol Building in Denver for a news conference that had them sharing the spotlight with a well-dressed but rather, well, flat crowd.

 It was Doll Day on Capitol Hill—an annual event held by the Colorado Children’s Campaign (CCC).
-Weeks beforehand, kids from around the state make more than 200 cardboard dolls, dressing, coloring and designing them.
+Weeks beforehand, kids from around the state made more than 200 cardboard dolls, dressing, coloring and designing them.
 The dolls stand in for their young artists as a reminder of Colorado’s million-plus children.
 While the dolls are flat, they help bring dimension to the issues and challenges facing Colorado kids.

 “I looked forward all week to attending class.
 I anticipated what we were going to cover in class with a lot of excitement, and I made some really close relationships that I continue to use to this day.
 I felt like I was getting an immersion in the grad school experience while I was still able to go to work every day,” Chris says.